cyschneck/centerline-width/README.md

 ## Quickstart: centerline-width

 The core of centerline-width works with a .csv file of the left and right bank latitude/longitudes.
-Starting with Google Earth Pro, two .kml must first be translated to a single .csv file
+So, if starting from Google Earth Pro, two .kml must first be translated to a single .csv file

 ```python
 import centerline_width